 A good landlord should always bring out the best in a property, but what exactly does that entail?
-Generally speaking, you can follow these top five successful landlord processes to ensure you are doing all that you can to be a good landlord to your tenants.
+Generally speaking, you can follow these top five successful landlord processes to ensure you are doing all that you can to be a good landlord to your residents.

-If you have decided to run your rental property on your own, you must understand that with that comes the responsibility of being available to your tenants as needed.
+If you have decided to run your rental property on your own, you must understand that with that comes the responsibility of being available to your residents as needed.
 One of the quickest ways to disrupt the dynamic of the renter-tenant relationship is by being difficult to reach in times of need.

-As a general rule of thumb, you should always return calls, texts, or emails from your tenants with a maximum of 36 hours.
+As a general rule of thumb, you should always return calls, texts, or emails from your residents with a maximum of 36 hours.
 If you don’t have a solution at that time, don’t worry.
 Just be sure to communicate that you have received the message and are working on it.

 Minor concerns are sometimes just that, but other times they can eventually accumulate into more significant problems.
 As a good landlord, it’s crucial to anticipate these issues and have an idea of when they will turn into something more significant.

-Issues can be anything from concerns with your tenants that might eventually lead to them being evicted or physical issues with your property.
+Issues can be anything from concerns with your residents that might eventually lead to them being evicted or physical issues with your property.
 For example, something seemingly simple such as a leaky faucet or backed-up drain might have a quick fix, but you might know that there could be underlying issues.